deshowa/manhattan_project/README.md

 	Main.bib -> file containing bibliography data
 	Manhattan_project.Rproj -> manhattan project r-project file for this project packages.bib -> packages library
-	paper_visualizations.Rmd -> rmarkdown file that read in and creates word doc (stored in papers directory) of all visuals in analysis slideshow.Rmd -> slide show of visuals from analysis Website.Rmd -> file that makes .html doc for the visuals from the analysis
+	Paper_visualizations_docx.Rmd -> rmarkdown file that read in and creates word doc (stored in papers directory as html) of all visuals in analysis
+	Paper_visualizations_ioslides.Rmd -> slide show of visuals from the analysis Paper_visualizations_html.Rmd -> file that makes .html doc for the visuals from the analysis

 ## ANALYSIS Directory